iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 </html>
 ```
 The `WebSocket` constructor expects a URL to listen to.
 Which in our case, is `'ws://localhost:8000'` because that's where our server is running.
-Now, this is something different from what you are used to.
+Now, this is might be a little different from what you are used to.
 We are not using the `HTTP` protocol, we are using `WebSocket` protocol.
-This will tell the client that 'Hey, we are using websocket protocol'.
+This will tell the client that **'Hey, we are using websocket protocol'** hence `'ws://'` instead of `'http://'`.
 Simple enough?
 Now let's actually create a WebSocket server in `server.js`.
 ### Server setup
 We are gonna need a third-party module `ws` in our node server to use the setup the `WebSocket` server.
 First, we will import the `ws` module.
 Then we will create a websocket server and hand it the `HTTP` server listening to `port 8000`.